Privacy Policy

 We may create aggregated or anonymized statistics to understand pilot performance, service quality, and usage trends.
 Where data has been rendered anonymous so that no individual is identifiable, it is no longer personal data.

-Wearable wellness data may constitute data concerning health and therefore fall within special category data under the GDPR.
-We process such data only where we have a valid Article 9 condition, typically your explicit consent.
+Wearable wellness data may constitute data concerning health, biometric-related information, or sensitive personal data under applicable law.
+We process such data only where we have a valid legal basis and, where required, explicit participant consent.

 8. Consent